adventourer/Arduino-Robot/README.md

 Steps:

 Assemble the parts Assemble the robotics base kit & motors.
 Connect the battery pack to L298N motor driver.
-Refer to below illustration.

-// Insert picture here.
+Refer to illustration in wiki & uploaded .fzz (Fritzing) file .

 Code Refer to code placed in repository.